cmssoft/csv-wc-product-import-export/readme.txt

 1. Go to the **Plugins** page and activate the plugin.

 == Frequently Asked Questions ==

-= What are the additional settings I can use in this plugin? = You can edit the fields of the forms or remove and modify the same according to your requirements.
-The plugin lets you make multiple types of form and you can make the changes according to the requirements of your business as well as the products you are selling.

 = How to uninstall the plugin? =